Best Home Warranty Companies of 2026

 Availability

-We selected Old Republic Home Protection as our top pick for coverage variety due to its customizable combination plans (each covers both appliances and systems).
-ConsumerAffairs reviewers also consistently praise the company for its service professionals, speedy repairs and smooth claims handling.
+We selected Old Republic Home Protection because ConsumerAffairs reviewers consistently praise the company for its service professionals, speedy repairs and smooth claims handling.
+We also like that it offers customizable combination plans (each covers both appliances and systems).

 Pros